Trust and Trust Issues:

 Trust (or lack thereof) - or trust issues come honestly by the description of "the Relationship

-* The five most difficult things in the world to come up against and overcome are, doubt, mistrust,
+* The five most difficult things in the world to come up against and overcome are, doubt,

-these things are among the hardest and most difficult things to overcome.
+serious trouble, for these things are among the hardest and most difficult things to overcome.

 That's why trust issues in relationships are widely known as the number one relationship killers